-Re-timing is arguably a must-have procedure when editing.
-Maybe you need to speed up a clip to convey time passage or skip less important/repeated parts of a video.
-Or maybe you need to slow down the footage that was shot at an inconsistent frame rate unintentionally to match your delivery requirements.
+Changing video speed is arguably a must-have procedure when editing.
+Maybe you need to speed up a video clip to convey time passage or skip less important/repeated parts of a video.
+Or maybe you need to slow down a video that was shot at an inconsistent frame rate unintentionally to match your delivery requirements.

-However, some of you might be thinking that re-timing videos during editing can be a difficult beast.
+However, some of you might be thinking that changing video speed during editing can be a difficult beast.
 I hear your concern, but don't worry.
-This article will walk you through step-by-step tutorials that will help you fast forward and slow down videos to your will.
+This article will show you step-by-step tutorials to speed up or slow down a video easily.

-How to Speed Up & Slow Down Videos in VideoProc
+How to Speed Up or Slow Down Videos in VideoProc Vlogger

 Platform: Windows, macOS

-VideoProc - Speed Up and Slow Down Videos in One Click.
+VideoProc Vlogger - Speed Up and Slow Down Videos in One Click.